Eviction by sheriff officers

-Tenants can only be evicted if their landlord gets an eviction order from the court.
-Once they have this, your landlord still doesn't have the right to make you leave, but they can get sheriff officers to evict you.
+Tenants can only be evicted if their landlord gets an eviction order from a court or tribunal.
+Once they have this, your landlord still doesn't have the right to make you leave, they need to ask sheriff officers to evict you.

 What can the sheriff officers do?

-There are no restrictions as to what time of day the sheriff officers can carry out the eviction but they cannot come at night.
-They must act reasonably.
+Sheriff officers must act reasonably.
 They are entitled to use necessary, reasonable force to enter the home and remove:

 When or what time can sheriff officers come to evict?

 Sheriff officers can generally enforce eviction orders between 8 am and 8 pm however they may be able to come in the middle of the night if given special permission from a court order.
 They may also be able to come in the middle of the night if it is to secure someone's safety

 How will I know when the sheriff officers are coming?